Facebook launches comparison tool to prove Instant Articles beat mobile web

 - India read and click over 75% more

+Recently, Facebook has been working to fix some of those problems.
+It let publishers start showing more ads, introduced Page Like and email sign-up buttons, and is now testing recirculation units so news outlets can drive readers from one article to another.
+Facebook plans to start testing a paid subscription paywall feature in the Fall.

+Still, the News Media Alliance representing 2000 newspapers, including the New York Times and Wall Street Journal, recently asked Congress for anti-trust exemption so they could collectively bargain with Facebook and Google over who gets ad revenue.
+Money that used to go to buy ads on publishers’ sites is rolling up to the content aggregators through which people find their news.
+That threatens to defund newsrooms in favor of social and search platforms.

-That leaves out of whether these Instant Articles monetize better.
-That’s something that publishers are increasingly worried about.
-But with the new tool, publishers should be able to compare the referral traffic and their montization of Instant Articles vs mobile web, and see which ends up making them more money overall.
+With the new tool, publishers should be able to compare the referral traffic and their montization of Instant Articles vs mobile web, and see which ends up making them more money overall.
+That could inform them about whether Instant Articles are a deal with the devil or a match made in heaven.

 0